Hugo Vogel (footballer)

-Hugo Vogel (born 4 January 2004) is a French professional footballer who plays as a left-back for Swiss Super League club Basel.
+Hugo Marius Gilbert Vogel (born 4 January 2004) is a French professional footballer who plays as a left-back for Swiss Super League club Basel.

 Early life

 Vogel was born in Pierre Bénite, but raised in Vénissieux, a town in Lyon Metropolis, starting to play football in the neighboring Vénissieux, before joining the Olympique Lyonnais academy in 2013.

 Club career

 Lyon

-During the 2021–22 season, Vogel was along with Chaïm El Djebali and Mohamed El Arouch one of only three players born after 2004 to play in the National 2 Lyon reserve squad.
+During the 2021–22 season, Vogel was along with Chaïm El Djebali and Mohamed El Arouch one of only three players born in 2004 to play in the Lyon reserve squad in the Championnat National 2.

-As both Sinaly Diomande and Léo Dubois were missing due to injury, Vogel made his professional debut for Olympique Lyonnais on 25 November 2021, replacing Malo Gusto in a 3–1 away Europa League win against Brøndby.
+As both Sinaly Diomande and Léo Dubois were missing due to injury, Vogel made his professional debut for Lyon on 25 November 2021, replacing Malo Gusto in a 3–1 away UEFA Europa League win against Brøndby.
 The Pierre-Bénite-born player then started at right-back in Les Gones' final Europa League group game against Rangers.
 The club drew 1–1 and finished the group stage as unbeaten leaders.